jnozzi/cocoadev.com/markdown/AllApplications.md

 ----

-I don't think General/AppleScript is the best way to attack this.
-Perhaps you could investigate General/LaunchServices.
+I don't think AppleScript is the best way to attack this.
+Perhaps you could investigate LaunchServices.

 see also http://developer.apple.com/technotes/tn/tn2029.html

 some excerpts from the page:

-General/NSArray *urls;
+NSArray *urls;
 _LSCopyAllApplicationURLs(&urls);